turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderer_api.rst

 Vectors are extracted from the noise texture based on treating channels as encoded signed floats (As-per `TextureEncode.encodeSignedFloat`).

-Default value is a procedural texture defined so that no randomisation will occur.
+Default value is a procedural texture defined so that no randomisation will occur (:ref:`ParticleSystem.getDefaultNoiseTexture <particlesystem>`)

 **Syntax** ::